-&lt;sup>1 Germany and New Zealand noted they had insufficient experience with the TP pilot process to respond to the survey.
-The EC response is not an official EU position as there was not time to consult all member states.
+&lt;sup>3 Germany and New Zealand noted they had insufficient experience with the TP pilot process to respond to the survey.
+The EC noted that its response was not an official EU position as there had not been time to consult all member states.

-d.
+- c.
+Proposal appraisal process.
+The TP appraisal process is based on the regular cycle process.
+TP proposals are cleared and endorsed by ITTO Focal Points and screened and "pre-appraised" by the Secretariat prior to their appraisal by TPAC members.
+Three TP review forms have been introduced (for projects, pre-projects and small projects) to facilitate TPAC review.
+These forms are based on the standard format, with the addition of elements b(i) and (ii) above.
+A few selection criteria from Annex 3 of Decision 9/XLIV which apply only to TPs have yet to be fully integrated into the review and rating process. - d.
 Project selection and funding: The ED has approved proposals for funding based on TPAC advice.
 Because the ED and TPACs have been delegated project review and approval authorities, and donor funds are already available in the TP Sub-Account, the time from project review to start up is considerably cost-effective and fast-tracked as compared to the regular cycle.